CLI Reference

 npx @kontourai/veritas init

-npx @kontourai/veritas budget --working-tree
+npx @kontourai/veritas readiness --working-tree

-Breaking proof-command migration notes live in ../MIGRATING.md.
+Breaking evidence-check migration notes live in ../MIGRATING.md.

 Commands